 What is Sistema Scotland?

-Sistema Scotland is a social transformation charity based in three communities – Raploch, Govanhill and Torry.
-Work in the communities is done through their Big Noise orchestra programmes where children are immersed in music to help foster teamwork, confidence and aspiration.
-The charity has been going for 8 years and is funded primarily by a number of partners, including Scottish Government, Aberdeen City Council, Glasgow City Council and Stirling Council.
+Sistema Scotland is a social transformation charity based in four communities – Raploch (Stirling), Govanhill (Glasgow), Torry (Aberdeen) and Douglas (Dundee).
+We work with those communities through our local Big Noise orchestra programmes, where children are immersed in music to help foster teamwork, confidence and aspiration.
+Sistema Scotland began in 2007, with the first Big Noise centre opening in 2008, and is funded primarily by a number of partners, including Scottish Government, Aberdeen City Council, Glasgow City Council, Optimistic Sound (Douglas) and Stirling Council.

 What is Big Noise?

-Big Noise is a community based social transformation programme that aims to use intensive, immersive orchestral music making to foster confidence, teamwork, pride and aspiration in the children taking part – and across the wider community.
+Big Noise is a community based, social transformation programme that uses intensive, immersive orchestral music making to foster confidence, teamwork, pride and aspiration in the children taking part – and across the wider community.

 What’s the difference between Big Noise and Sistema Scotland?

-Big Noise is the name given to the orchestra programmes in each community we work in.
-Sistema Scotland is the name of the national charity behind them.
+Big Noise is what we call the orchestra programmes in the communities where we work.
+Sistema Scotland is the name of the national charity that runs the Big Noise orchestra programmes.

 Big Noise Raploch is our first orchestra centre and was launched in 2008.
-In 2013 we opened Big Noise Govanhill.
-Our third centre opened in Aberdeen’s Torry in 2015.
+In 2013 we opened Big Noise Govanhill and in 2015 we opened Big Noise Torry.
+Our fourth centre opened in Douglas, Dundee in 2017.

 The Sistema Scotland team has a national role and manages the organisation’s strategic plans, fundraising, learning and training programmes, curriculum development and marketing and communication for the Big Noise centres.